alec-g/scapy_unroot/README.md

 # scapy-unroot
 Daemon and tooling to enable using [scapy] without root permissions.

+This is a Python2.7 fork as the original version only currently support python >=3.6 all functionality remains the same

 ## Installation
 `scapy_unroot` can be installed by just running